 Your content should tell a story.
-In order to tell that story, you, the creator, need to KNOW your own story.
-Some refer to this as a theme.
+In order to tell that story, you, the creator, need to know your own story.
+Some refer to this as a theme or niche.
 Your theme should be clear the moment someone glances at your feed.
-Your name, your bio, and your top 9 need to clearly reveal who you are and what you are about.
+Your name, your bio, and your top nine need to clearly reveal who you are and what you are about.
 You have two tenths of a second to grab your audience’s attention before they click away forever.
-No pressure 🙂
+No pressure.

-The absolute #1 key to success in the new Instagram to remember is…
+The absolute #1 key to success on Instagram to remember is…

 Engagement = Growth